jaschlak/MyGuides/Git/Git_Guide.md

     git reflog                                                      # See historical changes that you can rebase on git reset --hard HEAD@{<insert head number>}                    # Rebase on that head

+## Invalid Password

+    Control Panel -> Credential Manager -> Click Window Credentials In Generic Credential section ,there would be git url, update username and password Restart Git Bash and try for clone

 ## Stashing: https://git-scm.com/book/en/v1/Git-Tools-Stashing